Akumina raises $7.5 million to modernize workplace intranet

 Akumina is designed to make sense of the modern workplace, which tends to provide outdated intranet pages and scatter tools across a series of SaaS enterprise software, Maffei said.

 “For most employees in medium and large enterprises around the world, you sort of show up to work and they give you a three-year- old laptop and an email address and tell you to go be productive and successful at your job,” Maffei said.
 “They’re probably using a Workday or PeopleSoft for their HR system.
-And then they’re using maybe Salesforce.com as their CRM system, and then they’re using Incur or something like that for time and expense, and so what the Akumina platform does is it allows enterprises to create a simple pane of glass entry point to all of this data and all this digital intelligence in one single swoop, either on a desktop or on a native mobile app.”
+And then they’re using maybe Salesforce.com as their CRM system, and then they’re using Incur or something like that for time and expense.
+And so what the Akumina platform does is it allows enterprises to create a simple pane of glass entry point to all of this data and all this digital intelligence in one single swoop, either on a desktop or on a native mobile app.”

 The $7.5 million funding round was led by Richard Berthy and RJB Investments, with participation from Avanade, through Accenture Ventures and Stage 1 Ventures.
 Berthy will chair the board at Akumina.